ably/ably-ruby/README.md

 client = Ably::Realtime.new(token: 'xxxxx')
 ```

+`Warning - Do not expose ABLY_KEY to client code.
+It is meant to only be used at server side`.

 If you do not have an API key, [sign up for a free API key now](https://ably.com/signup)

 ### Connection